We manufacture carbon fiber tubes using two methods

 Carbon fiber are continuous filaments that are high performance reinforcements for composites.

-They are about 10 times stronger and 5 times lighter than steel and about 1.5 times lighter than aluminum.
+They are about 10 times stronger and 5 times lighter than steel and about 1.5 times lighter than aluminium.